volatiletech/sqlboiler/README.md

 whitelist is to specify which columns in your object should be updated in the database.

-Like `Insert`, this method also takes a `Columns` type, but the behavior is slighty different.
+Like `Insert`, this method also takes a `Columns` type, but the behavior is slightly different.
 Although the descriptions below look similar the full documentation reveals the differences.
 Note that all inference is based on the Go types zero value and not the database default value, read the `Insert` documentation above for more details.